gleechi/gleechi.github.io/pages/unity/unity_component_myvirtualgrasp.md

 ### AutoSetup & Sensors

+{% include callout.html content="Note that in VirtualGrasp we use the term sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}

 {% include callout.html content= "VG allows you to configure upto two sensors in an VR application.
 This allows the developer to combine two sensors to control avatar's hands.
 For example you can choose to use a data glove to control avatar's finger pose and grasp triggers, while using the Oculus touch to control wrist position and orientation.
 Though this is not most common setup for today's VR development, this ability may become useful expecially for the research community.
 As you can see **Sensors** is a list in the interface and the first sensor element is listed as **Element 0**.
 All of the sensor elements will share the same interface, so in the descriptions below, we will focus on the importance of each element for each Sensor." %}

 {% include image.html file="unity/unity_vg_myvirtualgrasp.png" alt="Sensor configuration options in Unity." caption="Sensor configuration options in Unity." %}